In Vitro metabolism

 Where characterisation of a metabolite is required, either unequivocally or in more detail than high-resolution mass spectrometric analysis can provide, further analysis by nuclear magnetic resonance (NMR) spectroscopy can be instigated to give greater insights into the site of biotransformation, where feasible.
 These in-depth studies can provide early, unequivocal data around metabolite structure that can better inform PK/PD relationships, and inform early assessments around metabolite safety.

-We have access to several cryoprobe enabled 500 – 800 MHz Bruker spectrometer, and in-house expertise to analyse the data it generates.
-Our scientific leadership in the field enables us to suggest confident, data-led outcomes in the context of the questions being asked.
+We have a Bruker 500 MHz spectrometer in-house as well as access to several Bruker spectrometers with cryoprobes.
+Our in-house expertise to analyse the NMR data and scientific leadership in the field enables us to suggest confident, data-led outcomes in the context of the questions being asked.

 We offer a tailored service to meet our customers’ needs.
 It is very much a conversation – we will listen to what they require and suggest how we can use all the techniques and tools at our disposal to achieve that.
 The process is always led by high-quality science, and it is important to focus on the question we are trying to answer.
 The starting point is a discussion about what is feasible and aligning this with realistic expectations.